-This article explains how to convert Excel columns to rows, also knows us unpivoting, using VLOOKUP formula.
+This article explains the process of to convert Excel columns to rows, commonly known as "unpivoting," using VLOOKUP formula.
 Unpivoting is the opposite of pivoting data (see Pivot Tables) by distributing values from a single column to multiple columns while keeping unique values in an anchor column.
+Understanding this transformation is important for efficiently organizing and analyzing data in Excel, offering insights into why such a conversion might be essential.

 Syntax